canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 Using open source software without modification for internal (within the Government of Canada) and for public facing applications is not considered distribution and does not require that code be shared back.

 This is also true for combination of open source software to build a solution or open source software used for development and production (ex.: container, database, programming language, ..).
-If you are writing source code, see [Standard for Publishing Open Source Code](publishing-open-source-code.md).
+When writing source code, see [Standard for Publishing Open Source Code](publishing-open-source-code.md).

 **note:** notices for use?